ponkys/Myanmasara-RESTful/README.md

 # Myanmasara-RESTful
-Myanmasara RESTful API built on Nodejs, Express and MongoDB to test Myanmasara app in Angular2
+Myanmasara RESTful API built on Nodejs, Express and MongoDB to <strong>test</strong> Myanmasara app in Angular2

 The app currently works with a local MongoDB which renders the following.